 Policies and regulations on wildlife and human health, if present at all, are characterized by their fragmentation at both national and international levels.
-While national contexts vary significantly, legislation that examines or provides opportunities to regulate issues to do with wildlife and human health include laws directed at wild animal conservation and trade, fisheries management, animal health and welfare, public health, food safety, meat industry, import/ export, markets and much more.100 However, the primary purpose of most national wildlife legislation is to address problems arising from overexploitation of wildlife, with some also addressing invasive alien species.101 Although many countries also have legislative provisions for animal health protection, including reduction of risks from zoonotic diseases through trade restrictions, guarantine requirements, and health inspection regimes, these are typically designed primarily to address trade and consumption of domesticated species.
-As a result, such provisions are rarely tailored to the specific dynamics and risks of wild animal trade102 or mandates are scattered between different national agencies, leaving vast opportunities for zoonotic diseases to be introduced.103

-Similarly, at the global level there is, at present, no single international agreement that provides guidance relating to wildlife and human health.
+While national contexts vary significantly, legislation that examines or provides opportunities to regulate issues to do with wildlife and human health include laws directed at wild animal conservation and trade. fisheries management, animal health and welfare, public health, food safety, meat industry, import/ export, markets and much more.100 However, the primary purpose of most national wildlife legislation is to address problems arising from overexploitation of wildlife, with some also addressing invasive alien species.101 Although many countries also have legislative provisions for animal health protection, including reduction of risks from zoonotic diseases through trade restrictions, guarantine requirements, and health inspection regimes, these are typically designed primarily to address trade and consumption of domesticated species.
+As a result, such provisions are rarely tailored to the specific dynamics and risks of wild animal trade102 or mandates are scattered between different national agencies, leaving vast opportunities for zoonotic diseases to be introduced.103 agreement that provides guidance relating to wildlife and human health.
 Rather, international policy is piecemeal at best, with several conventions or agreements addressing only portions of the puzzle or mentioning the intersection of animal and human health but not much more, with policy left to be addressed separately by each country, if at all.
 International agreements that address wildlife and human health are outlined below.
-Given the recent global pandemic and the high probability of another similarly devastating event occurring again, the absence of a coordinated international effort is no longer acceptable.